 - Do you have an automatic sprinkler system with a broken head?

-- Have you put in a new lawn, sprinkler system or pool recently?
+- Have you recently installed a new lawn, sprinkler system, or pool?

 - Were your children playing with the water?

 - Did you do extra loads of laundry before or after a vacation?